 Westendorp (y Cabeza), Carlos (b.
 Jan.
 7, 1937, Madrid, Spain), foreign minister of Spain (1995-96) and international high representative to Bosnia and Herzegovina (1997-99).
 He succeeded Sweden's Carl Bildt as the top international mediator in Bosnia with overall responsibility for the implementation of the Dayton peace agreement.
 At a 1997 peace implementation conference in Bonn the international community granted Westendorp additional powers which he used extensively to impose important legislation and remove local officials who obstructed the peace process.
 He removed Bosnian Serb president Nikola Poplasen from office in 1999 over his refusal to nominate a Bosnian Serb prime minister-designate able to secure a parliamentary majority.
-In 2004 Westendorp was appointed Spanish ambassador to the United States.
+In 2004-08 Westendorp was Spanish ambassador to the United States.

 Westerwelle, Guido (b.
 Dec.
 27, 1961, Bad Honnef, West Germany), vice chancellor (2009-11) and foreign minister (2009-13) of Germany.
 He was general secretary (1994-2001) and chairman (2001-11) of the Free Democratic Party.